elvira-martin/elviramartin.github.io/README.md

 ---

 ## About me
-I am a **Product / Program** and **Digital Markting Manager**, that loves solving complex problems to make customers' lives easier and help brands scale their business.
+I am a **Product, Program**, and **Digital Marketing Manager** who loves solving complex problems to make customers' lives easier and help brands scale their business.

-I have 15 years of experience in Product and Program Management at **Microsoft**, where I optimized and built new [**MSN channels**](https://www.msn.com) and [**Bing Apps**](https://www.bing.com) with a focus on user growth, retention, monetization and international expansion.
+I have 15 years of experience in Product and Program Management at **Microsoft**, where I optimized and built new [**MSN channels**](https://www.msn.com) and [**Bing Apps**](https://www.bing.com) - with a focus on user **growth, retention, monetization and international expansion**.

-Before this, I led the Digital Marketing and CRM program at **VisitBritain** in Spain, promoting Great Britain as a tourist destination and cross-selling everyhting related to the trip, from flights, to Oyster cards and theater tickets.
+Before that, I led the **Digital Marketing and CRM program** at **VisitBritain** in Spain, promoting Great Britain as a tourist destination and cross-selling trip-related products - from flights to Oyster cards and theatre tickets.

-I also have 5 years of experience in business development at [**Austrade**](https://www.austrade.gov.au/), where I helped Australian companies export to Spain and Portugal (from seafood and wines - yes wine to Spain :smile: -, to swags and surf boards).
+Earlier in my career, I spent 5 years in **business development** at [**Austrade**](https://www.austrade.gov.au/), helping Australian companies export to Spain and Portugal (from seafood and wines - yes wine *to* Spain :smile: -, to swags and surfboards).

-I am life-long learner and this has driven me to new roles and responsabilities throughout my career.
-I have a Bc. of Arts in English from Universidad de Salamanaca.
-Right now I am studying Cloud Computing and AI at Universidad Complutense de Madrid.
-I completed Programs in Innovation Management, Programmatic Advertising, CRM and Digital Marketing at different schools in the past 10 years.
+I am lifelong learner, which has continuously driven me to explore new roles and responsibilities.
+I hold a **Bachelor of Arts in English** from University of Salamaaca, and I'm currently studying a Master's in **Cloud Computing and AI** at Complutense University of Madrid.
+Over the past decade, I've also completed programs in **Innovation Management, Programmatic Advertising, CRM** and **Digital Marketing**.

-In my free time, I love planning my trips to new countries, going to live music concerts and having tapas with my family and friends.
+In my free time, I love discovering new countries, going to live music concerts, and enjoying tapas with my family and friends.

 ---